Lucksi/Darkus/Readme.md

 <img src = "https://visitor-badge.laobi.icu/badge?page_id=Lucksi.Darkus">
 </p>

-***Darkus is a dark web searcher it uses deep/dark web searcher engines to search a specific word and give you back the link results***
+***Darkus is a onion websites searcher it uses deep/dark web searcher engines to search a specific word and give you back the link results***

 ## DISCLAIMER